jyothir-369/Movie-Recommendation-Using-AIML/README.md

 Edit
 jupyter notebook
 3️⃣ Run the Notebook
-Open movie-recommendation-system.ipynb and run all the cells to see recommendations in action.
+Open movie-recommendation-system.ipynb and run all cells to see the recommendation system in action.

 🔧 Potential Improvements
-✅ Deploy as a web app using Flask or Streamlit
+🌐 Deploy as a web app using Flask or Streamlit

-🌟 Use TF-IDF, Word2Vec, or BERT for richer embeddings
+🧠 Use TF-IDF, Word2Vec, or BERT for richer text embeddings

-🎞️ Add movie posters to recommendation outputs
+🎞️ Display movie posters in recommendation output

-🧠 Add hybrid filtering (Content + Collaborative)
+🔁 Add hybrid filtering (Content + Collaborative)

-🌐 Integrate with TMDB or IMDb API for real-time metadata
+📡 Integrate with TMDB or IMDb API for real-time data

 👨‍💻 Author
 Jyothir Raghavalu Bhogi

-📧 Email: jyothirraghavalu369@gmail.com
+📧 jyothirraghavalu369@gmail.com
-🔗 LinkedIn: LinkedIn Profile (Add your link)
+🔗 LinkedIn (Add your profile link here)
 🌐 Portfolio: Coming Soon

 📜 License
 This project is licensed under the MIT License.
-Feel free to use, modify, and share it!
+Feel free to use, modify, and share it freely!

 🙌 Feedback & Contributions
-Open to suggestions, collaborations, and pull requests.
+Pull requests, suggestions, and collaborations are welcome!

-Feel free to fork the repo, raise issues, or submit improvements.
+Fork the repo, raise issues, or propose improvements.